posener/wstest/README.md

 by an http upgrader.
 As for testing websockets, it has the `httptest.NewServer` that actually listens on a socket on an arbitrary port.

-This package provides a NewDialer function to test just the `http.Handler` that uses an hijacker to hijack the connection and start a websocket session.
+This package provides a NewDialer function to test just the `http.Handler` that upgrades the connection to a websocket session.
 It runs the handler function in a goroutine without listening on any port.
 The returned `websocket.Dialer` then can be used to dial and communicate with the given handler.